What Is Motivation Psychology And How Does It Help You?

 This is generally similar to instinctual theory, but instead, it can involve you trying to meet your needs.
 Some people may have more needs and desires than others, and that drive to meet those needs can be seen as motivation.

 Maslow’s hierarchy of needs addresses the idea that motivation may be based on instincts and meeting personal needs.
-Maslow’s theory of motivation presents the argument that humans may simply be trying to fulfill their basic psychological needs, including physiological needs, safety, love, esteem, and self-actualization.
-In order for a person to have the motivation to move up in the hierarchy, lower-level needs must generally be met.
+Maslow’s theory of motivation presents the argument that humans may simply be trying to fulfill their basic human needs, including physiological needs, safety, love, esteem, and self-actualization.
+In order for a person to have the motivation to move up in the hierarchy, lower-level needs must generally be met first.

 Arousal theory